 Today, Egyptian marble is used extensively across the globe in the creation of striking surfaces such as floors, walls, counter-tops and even in the production of decorative art pieces.
 The stone brings a unique blend of luxury and durability with its natural patterns and sturdy attributes, making it a popular choice among architects and designers.

-Renowned examples of Egyptian marble usage around the world
+Renowned examples of Uses Of Egyptian Marble around the world

 It’s not hard to see renowned examples of Egyptian marble around the world.
 The U.S. Supreme Court building, for instance, is a prime example of its application.
 And so is many luxury hotels, museums, and houses that are lauded for their timeless designs.
 This is a testament to the wide-sweeping popularity and enduring elegance of Egyptian marble.